Tudat/tudat/developerGuide/addingFeatures/addFeatures.rst

    ...
    }

-The type of the new estimatable parameter must then specified within the function :literal:`isDoubleParameter` (still inside the file :literal:`estimatableParameters.cpp`).
+The type of the new estimatable parameter must then be specified within the function :literal:`isDoubleParameter` (still inside the file :literal:`estimatableParameters.cpp`).
 An estimatable parameter can either be a :literal:`double` or a :literal:`Eigen::VectorXd`.
 Regarding the two examples which are considered here, the parameter :literal:`radiation_pressure_coefficient` is a :literal:`double` while the parameter :literal:`rotation_pole_position` is a :literal:`Eigen::VectorXd`, whose first element is the right ascension of the rotation pole and the second one its declination.

 .. code-block:: cpp